Student Email addresses: Check out my.waketech.edu and see what's possible!

 - Provide financial documents showing sufficient funds to the International Student Office

 You will receive an initial I-20.
 You will need to leave the United States within 15 days.
 With a valid passport and F-1 visa, you will have to leave the United States and re-enter.
 With this option, you will need to repay the SEVIS fee on the new I-20.
 Your academic calendar for immigration purposes will restart.
 You may be integrated by the officials at the port of entry.
 The officials will make a decision to allow you to re-enter the United States or return to your home country.
 If the officials allow you to re-enter, you have reinstated yourself.
-Please note you must receive a stamp on your new I-20.
+Please note you must use the new I-20 to re-enter the U.S.

 - Apply for reinstatement with Immigration and remain in the United States